 Finally, since the early 20th century, archaeological excavations across Scandinavia have unearthed some long-lost pieces of Viking art.
 Rällinge Statuette is one of the most notable examples of these discoveries.
 Although its exact purpose is uncertain due to a lack of clear iconographic attributes (items and symbols that occur with a specific character in art), the most common theory is that it is Freyr, the god of prosperity.
 The statuette’s design has its unique style, differing from contemporary styles in the rest of Europe.

 Nature is an important aspect of many communities and their traditions.
 Romantic painter, Barend Cornelis Koekkoek, chose to move his residence from his native Netherlands to the nearby areas of Cleves in Germany, in order to get closer to, as he described, more Romantic landscapes.
 His inspirations were hills, mountains, and waterfalls, all of them missing in his native lands.
 In his painting, Forest Scenes, the dominant figure is the oak.
 At the time, this kind of tree had the name “Wodan’s Oak” in popular culture, deriving from the major god in Norse mythology, Odin, whose Dutch name is Wodan.
 Dutch is one of the modern Germanic languages.
 Curiously, “Wednesday” is also derived from the name of Odin.

 The oak is one of many examples in which the plant species in Germanic languages are named after mythical creatures.
 For instance, some plants have their colloquial names inspired by ancient Norse gods, such as “Freya’s hair”, “Freya’s tears”, “Baldr’s brow”, and many others.

 The age of Romanticism in arts brought the passion for the traditions and culture of common people, sometimes referred to as folklore.
 Norse mythology changed from mere immaterial heritage to inspiration.

-Finally, a great step in the popularization of Norse mythology occurred after Richard Wagner premiered The Ring of the Nibelung through the 1870s.
+Finally, a great step in the popularization of Norse mythology occurred after Richard Wagner premiered The Ring of the Nibelung in the 1870s.
 In fact, these operas were modeled after the Greek drama, doing the same favor to Norse mythology that drama writers such as Sophocles were doing for Greek mythology.